xuyiwu2/is445_HW5/index.md

 vegaEmbed('#vis1', 'chart1.json');
 </script>

-This visualization shows the distribution of buildings by their primary usage.
+This visualization shows the distribution of buildings by their status.
 The x-axis represents different building usage categories, while the y-axis shows the count of buildings in each category.
 I used color encoding to distinguish between categories, which improves readability and allows easier comparison.
 The data was aggregated by counting the number of buildings in each category.

 ---